asharif123/sports-tracker/README.md

 ## React Hooks
 The following React hooks were utilized:

-- useState - use to record state changes of current value and updated value.
+- useState - used to record state changes of current value and updated value.
 This was used for the following features:
--

            1) To show loading icon before content loads on Home, Sports News, and Game Highlights webpages. webpages.

            2) To record when user is logged in or logged out.